Types of Websites: 13 Most Popular & Examples

 Every minute, there are as many as 380 websites being made with website builders.
 That’s over six websites every single second!

-With so many different websites out there, it makes sense to sort them all into many different ‘types’.
-In fact, when talking about types of websites, you could write a list that goes on forever – but we’ve narrowed it down to the 13 most common instead.
+When talking about all the different types of websites, you could write a list that goes on forever – but we’ve narrowed it down to the 13 most common instead.

 The 13 most popular types of websites